Maximilian, Prince of Dietrichstein: Career

 In 1634, Maximilian was made a Knight of the Order of the Golden Fleece, being the 388 Knight since his foundation.

 After the death of Emperor Ferdinand II in 1637, Maximilian served his son and successor, Emperor Ferdinand III, and until his death in 1655 he held the offices of Kämmerer, Lord Chamberlain (Obersthofmeister), Conference Minister (Konferenzminister) and Privy Councillor.

 In 1638 Maximilian left 146,000 florins extracted from his domain of Saar to the Cistercian Order.
 He also sold Steinabrunn in 1630 to the Bishopric of Slezské Rudoltice and Georg Maximilian of Hoditz by 15,000 thalers.
 In 1643 he placed at Nikolsburg Castle 2,000 barrels of sive wine.

-Marriages and issue
+Princely title

+His uncle Franz Seraph of Dietrichstein, since 1599 Cardinal and since 1600 Prince-Bishop and Duke of Olomouc, received on 16 March 1624 the title of Imperial Prince (Reichfürst), being the first member of his family who received this hereditary title.
+Along with his investiture, Franz Seraph obtained the right to pass title to his bloodline, in particular Maximilian, his only surviving nephew.
+The Cardinal of Dietrichstein then instituted him as his sole heir and successor in the princely dignity.
+However, Maximilian didn't want to wait the death of his uncle, and received from Emperor Ferdinand II (as a special grace) on 8 November 1629 an extension of the previously awarded title, which enabled Maximilian to be raised himself as the second Prince of Dietrichstein.

+The confirmation of the princely title for him and his legitimate male descendants in strict primogeniture was confirmed on 24 March 1631.
+Thanks to the special intercession of Emperor Ferdinand III, Maximilian received a seat and vote in the Reichstag at Regensburg, with the condition of the acquisition of a direct imperial territory.
+Despite the resistance of the other German princes, on 28 February 1654, Maximilian received the seat and vote in the Imperial princely college, at the same time that the Princes of Salm, Auersperg and Piccolomini; however, due to the lack of compliance with the requirement previously solicited, the princes protested on the Imperial Diet, so Maximilian was virtually excluded from a direct participation.